-Vacuum leaks that give Evap codes can be a pain to find at times and cause an engine to not run correctly.
+Vacuum leaks that give Evap codes can be a pain to find at times and cause an engine light to stay on.

 An Evap Smoke machine is an easy answer to this and makes finding vacuum leaks an easy task.

-They work by feeding harmless smoke into the intake of an engine which comes out of the leak making it visible.
+They work by feeding harmless smoke into the intake of an engine that comes out of the leak, making it visible.